JackAgtual/Travel-Planner/README.md

 ## Technical Details

-The frontend of this application was developed using TypeScript, React, and Tailwind CSS.
-The web application is responsive and mobile friendly.
+The frontend was crafted using React, TypeScript, and Tailwind CSS, employing a mobile-first design approach for full responsiveness.
+React was used to create an interactive user experience; attractions could be liked, and a click would open a modal with comprehensive information.
+A react google maps library was used to display user selected destinations on an interactive map.

+The Express.js backend aggregated data from multiple external APIs to ensure up-to-date attraction details.
 Custom hooks were used to fetch data from a google maps api and weather api.
-A react google maps library was used to display user selected destinations on an interactive map.

 Check out the backend code here: https://github.com/JackAgtual/Travel-Planner-Backend